AbdurRohit/DashboardSV/README.md

-# Dashboard for News2Day
+# Admin dashboard for News

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Installation guide
+# Installation guide

 In the project directory, you can run:
 ### `npm install`